HLSL Specifications

 Behavioral changes may include:

-• Breaking regardless of a debugger being attached
+• Breaking regardless of debugging being enabled

 • Disabling debug break instructions entirely